-In Western Australia, there are two ways a person may arrange settlements or carry on business as a real estate settlement agent (individual, company, or partnership), or a business settlement agent.
+In Western Australia, there are two ways a person may arrange settlements or carry on business as a real estate settlement agent (individual, company, or partnership), or a business settlement agent (individual, company, or partnership).

 The licensing system administered by Consumer Protection ensures only suitably qualified people are allowed to operate in the settlement industry.

-As part of the licensing system, people are required to have certain qualifications, experience, sufficient material and financial resources, and be a person of good character and repute.
+As part of the licensing system, people are required to have certain qualifications, experience, sufficient material and financial resources, and be a fit and proper person of good character and repute.

-Applicants for a real estate or business settlement agent's licence must have passed the examinations which are required by a public training provider or registered training provider in order to complete a Diploma of Conveyancing.
+Applicants for a real estate or business settlement agent's licence must have passed the examinations which are required by a public training provider or registered training provider in order to complete an Advanced Diploma of Conveyancing.

-To locate a registered training organisation that is approved to deliver the Diploma you can search the National Vocational Education and Training Register at www.training.gov.au/search.
+To locate a registered training organisation that is approved to deliver the Diploma you can search the National Vocational Education and Training Register at the Australian Training Sector website.

-Real estate settlement agent's licence applicants are required to provide to Consumer Protection a statement of academic record issued by the public training provider or registered training provider verifying that they have completed the education qualifications prescribed in regulation 6(1) of the Settlement Agents Regulations 1982.
+Real estate and business settlement agent's licence applicants are required to provide a statement of academic record issued by the public training provider or registered training provider verifying that they have completed the education qualifications prescribed in regulation 6(2) of the Settlement Agents Regulations 1982.

-Each licensed settlement agent is issued with a licensing kit.
+Each licensed settlement agent is issued with a licensing kit upon request.

 The Settlement Agents Act 1981 also requires separate licences be obtained by firms (partnership licence) and companies (body corporate licence) which are set up as settlement agencies.
 For firms and companies to be licensed, and to continue to be licensed, they must meet and maintain certain standards, including a minimum number of licence holders, staff supervision and sound financial practices.